-MadCap Flare training course for beginners, teaching key techniques for developing professional-standard online help in a variety of formats.
+MadCap Flare training course teaching key techniques for developing professional-standard online help in a variety of formats.

 MadCap Flare is a state-of-the-art, XML-based solution for online help development.
-Help can be generated in a variety of formats, suitable for viewing on computers and mobile devices.
+User assistance can be generated in a variety of formats, suitable for viewing on computers and mobile devices.

-- Designing content using stylesheets and table stylesheets
+- Design content using stylesheets and table stylesheets

-- Designing targets using master pages, skins, and page layouts
+- Design targets using master pages, skins, and page layouts

-- Setting up, building, and publishing print and online targets
+- Set up, build and publish print and online targets

 MadCap offer a days’ basic training (online) free-of-charge.
 It is a prerequisite of our Intermediate MadCap Flare course that delegates have taken this course.

 Courses are hosted by MadCap-Certified Instructor Matthew Ellison.

 Course delegates receive an e-certificate confirming successful completion of a MadCap-accredited Intermediate MadCap Flare training course.
 Click here to see an example of the certificate you receive.